 Funeral services will be held Saturday, November 9, 2019 at 11:00 am at the Olympus Stake Center, 2675 East 4430 South, Salt Lake City; where friends and family can visit Friday evening, November 8, 2019 6:00-8:00 pm and Saturday morning 9:30-10:30 am prior to the service.
 Please make note of Mel and Marcia’s change of address 3401 South Highland Dr, Sunrise Lot, Wasatch Lawn Memorial Park.

-To send flowers to Marcia's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marcia Guiver Mackay, please visit our floral store.